8go/matrix-commander/README.md

                         Get the avatar MXC resource used by matrix-commander, or one or multiple other users.
 Specify zero or more user ids.
-If no user id is specified, the avatar of {PROG_WITHOUT_EXT} will be fetched.
+If no user id is specified, the avatar of matrix-commander will be fetched.
 If one or more user ids are given, the avatars of these users will be fetched.
 As response both MXC URI as well as URL will be printed.
   --import-keys IMPORT_KEYS IMPORT_KEYS